 Fad diets.
 They don’t work.
 And you’ve probably come across a few yourself.
-The Detox diet, the Atkins diet, etc. There are loads of them.
+Or would’ve heard about them.
+The detox diet, the atkins diet, etc. There are loads of them.
 But how did fad diets gain so much popularity?

 As it turns out, when it comes to weight loss, a lot of people want quick fixes & quick results.
 And that’s not to blame anyone.
 We are born & brought up in a generation of instant gratification.
 From instant Google Search Results to Instant Messaging, everything that we do, we’re looking for instant results.
 That’s how we’re used to operating now.